Legal and data protection research writer at TermsFeed.

 Limitation of Liability and Other Disclaimers

-It's essential to have a liability clause in your Terms and Conditions agreement in order to protect your company from potential legal action.
+It's essential to have a limitation of liability clause in your Terms and Conditions agreement in order to protect your company from potential legal action.

 Without a liability clause, your users could pursue damages for shutdowns, viruses, and failure of your app, website, or software.
 Even if you don't anticipate any issues, it's often what you never expected that gets your company in legal trouble.